jdanene/patent-language-modeling/README.md

 **Opening up notebook**:`jupyter notebook`</br>
 *When open select the venv  "patent-modeling" as the kernel in Jupyter.
 Example below creates a new notebook using "patent-modeling" kernel.*
 ![JupyterKenerlExample](https://i.imgur.com/pBVcUme.png)

+## Running

+`App.py` is like main.c or App.js.
+Entry point of applications runs all the code